-The actuarial assumptions used in the June 30, 2019 valuation for the State OPEB and SEAD-OPEB plans were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, with the exception of the investment rate of return and assumed annual rate of inflation for SEAD-OPEB.
+The actuarial assumptions used in the June 30, 2020 valuation for the State OPEB and SEAD-OPEB plans were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.

 Projection of State OPEB benefits for financial reporting purposes is based on the substantive plan (the plan as understood by the employer and plan members) and includes the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculation.